“It can’t be this hard! I’m not buying a baby, I’m buying a dog!” I declared to my mum.

 I wanted a German Shepherd Dog (GSD) and I wanted him now.

 My search began one April on Trading Post, and I thought it would be as simple as finding a pup, handing over the money and taking him home, but it wasn’t.
-It started off well: the pups on Trading Post were affordable for my brother and I as we would each be paying half, but at this price, they often didn’t come with registered papers declaring them purebred.
+It started off well: the german shepherd puppies on Trading Post were affordable for my brother and I as we would each be paying half, but at this price, they often didn’t come with registered papers declaring them purebred.
 We contacted and visited two families – both owners affirming their shepherds were purebred, but we weren’t convinced.
 So, my parents were happy to pay a third cut and we upped our price to $1,800, and I began my search into professional breeders.
 Surely, my luck would change.

 Professional breeders tended to live an hour or more away and usually on acres.
 Most had websites because they had “kennels” - it was a business essentially.
 They owned anywhere between five and ten shepherds, sometimes more.
 Their GSD, unlike those on Trading Post, had traditional German names – a lot of Vons.
 Their dogs were their business, and they were “dance Mums”, constantly pushing for the shepherd to win awards and breed show line or working line pups that would only go those who had proved their worth, just as the dog had.
 So, I sent my first inquiry...